Three children and their grandmother died in a Texas fire after trying to stay warm during power outages. Their mom survived

 "She was a kid, but not.
 She was so mature and so ahead of her peers," Nguyen said of her oldest.

-She loved to ski, going on trips with her mom every year since the age of seven.
+She loved to ski, going on trips with her mom every year since the age of 7.
 Olivia and her mom baked cinnamon rolls for Santa every year, with the idea that he had enough cookies at the other homes and would remember their household because of their goodies.

-The middle child and only boy, Edison, 8, was a "sweet boy" and an artist.
+The middle child, Edison, 8, was a "sweet boy" and an artist.
 He was extremely interested in modern art and architecture.

 "He just had a very deep appreciation for any visual aesthetics," Nguyen said.
-"So kind and so caring and so thoughtful ... you wouldn't think an eight-year-old had that level of depth."
+"So kind and so caring and so thoughtful. ...
+You wouldn't think an 8-year-old had that level of depth."

-Edison was mildly autistic and was very active, Nguyen told CNN, adding that he started running with his mom this last year.
+Edison was mildly autistic and was very active, Nguyen told CNN, adding that he started running with his mom this past year.